tskit-dev/tstrait/docs/simulation.md

 (sec_simulation)=

-# Running Simulation
+# Running Simulations

 This page describes how simulations are performed by using **tstrait**.
-The definitions of some key terms in this documentation are indicated {ref}`here <tskit:sec_glossary>`.
+We refer to the tskit {ref}`docs <tskit:sec_glossary>` for the definition of some key terms in this documentation.

 ## Phenotype Model

-**tstrait** assumes that the individual's phenotypes are obtained from the following additive model,
+**tstrait** assumes that the vector describing the phenotypes of all individuals can be described by the following additive model,

 $$
 y=X\beta+\epsilon.
 $$

-In the above equation, $y$ is the vector of phenotypes, $X$ is the matrix that denotes the number of causal alleles inside the individual, $\beta$ is the vector of effect sizes, and $\epsilon$ is the vector of environmental noise.
+In the above equation, $y$ is the phenotype vector, $X$ is the matrix that denotes the absence or presence of the causal alleles for each individual, $\beta$ is the effect size vector, and $\epsilon$ is the environmental noise vector.

-The simulation model initially chooses $m$ causal sites at random among the sites in the tree sequence data, and causal allele for each causal site is chosen at random among the non-ancestral allele in the site.
-For each causal site $i$, **tstrait** simulates the effect size $\beta_i$ based on the inputted trait model.
-The details of the effect size simulation are described in {ref}`sec_trait_model` page.
+Depending on the specified number of causal sites, $m$ random sites are picked among those in the tree sequence.
+A causal allele for each causal site is then picked at random anong the non-ancestral alleles present at that site.
+For each causal site $i$, **tstrait** simulates an effect size $\beta_i$ based on the specified trait model.
+Details on the different trait models and how to specify them can be found here: {ref}`sec_trait_model`.

-After the genetic value, $G=X\beta$, is simulated from the tree sequence data, the environmental noise $\epsilon$ is simulated from
+In a last step, environmental noise $\epsilon$ is added to the genetic component $G=X\beta$.
+These values are drawn from a normal distribiution:

 $$
 \epsilon_j\sim N\left(0,Var(G)\cdot\frac{(1-h^2)}{h^2}\right),